 Michael also co-chaired (with two amazing co-chairs and two talented articling students) the most recent 2017 Canadian Bar Association Aboriginal Law Conference in Winnipeg “Canada’s Commitment to a Renewed Nation-to-Nation Relationship with Indigenous People”.

-The rest of the time Michael enjoys time with his family at home, still plays a bit of guitar and tries to get out into the woods here and there.
+The rest of the time Michael enjoys time with his family at home and basically tries to get out into the woods and chop wood here and there.

 Michael’s accomplishments include the following:

-- Preparing Indigenous Peoples environmental management and protection laws for the regulation of Indigenous Peoples lands;
+- Environmental management and protection laws for the regulation of Indigenous Peoples lands;